Capstone-Projects-2025-Spring/project-aac-game-team-b/documentation/docs/requirements/use-case-descriptions.md

 5. User is notified that their answer was correct
 6. User is notified that its next player's name turn, and waits for their turn

-## Use Case 5: Speech Recognition (AAC User) - Voice Input Recognition from External Device or Verbal Speech
+## Use Case 5: Game Mechanics - AAC User Answers Question

-### User wants to answer the question using the speech recognition instead of the built-in AAC device
+### AAC User wants to answer question

-1. User is given a sentence with a fill-in-the-blank
+1. AAC user is given a sentence with a fill-in-the-blank
-2. User is prompted with answer choices on the screen
+2. AAC user is prompted with answer choices on the screen
-3. User is given 10 seconds to consider the different answer choices
-4. User is given a warning that the microphone will turn on and will only record sound for a certain amount of time
-5. User locates the button on their AAC device and presses the button near the microphone.
-6. The application recognizes the speech from the AAC device and records and process it to see if the answer given is correct or incorrect
+3. A pause screen is prompted on player twos's screen
+3. AAC user picks a answer choice
+4. The pause screen is taken away from player two's screen

-## Use Case 6: Speech Recognition (Non AAC) - Voice Input Recognition from External Device or Verbal Speech
+## Use Case 6: Game Mechanics - Player Loses Conection During the Game

-### User wants to answer the question using the speech recognition instead of the built-in AAC device

-1. The user is given a sentence with a fill-in-the-blank
+### User is notified when they have lost connection during the game

+1. User is playing the game when they lost connection to the game room
-2. The user is prompted with answer choices on the screen
+2. User is prompted with a lost conection alert
-3. The user push's down on the microphone button to record their speech
-4. The application recognizes the verbal speech from the user and records and process to see if the answer given is right or wrong
+3. User is prompted to input the room code for the game session
+4. User inputs correct game code and joins back into the game

 ## Use case 7: Game Mechanics -  Player Joins a Game through the Join Screen